Karl May

-Karl Friedrich May (/maɪ/ MY, /de/; 25 February 1842 – 30 March 1912) was a German author known for writing often in first-person narrative about travels and adventures, mostly set in the American Old West or the Orient and Middle East, but also in Latin America, China and within Germany.
+Karl Friedrich May (/maɪ/ MY, /de/; 25 February 1842 – 30 March 1912) was a German author known for travel writing.
+His works, often in first-person narratives about travels and adventures, were mostly set in the American Old West or the Orient and Middle East, but also in Latin America, China and within Germany.
 For a time he insisted that he actually had travelled to the West and was called Old Shatterhand there, while in the Ottoman Empire he was called Kara Ben Nemsi, and posed in costumes.

 May is one of the best-selling German writers of all time, with about 200 million copies sold worldwide.
 A series of Karl May film adaptations was successful in the 1960s.

 Early life

 The family house then on Niedergasse 111, where Karl May was born in Hohenstein-Ernstthal.
 The house was inherited by May's mother in 1838 and sold in 1845 (photo 1910).

 The house where Karl May was born is now located on Karl-May-Straße (photo 2005).
 The street was named in his honor.
 Next to the house is a modern Karl May depository, literary museum and research center that was established in July 2022.

 May was the fifth child of a poor family of weavers in Ernstthal, Schönburgische Rezessherrschaften (then part of the Kingdom of Saxony).
 He had 13 siblings, of whom nine died in infancy.
 His parents were Heinrich August May and Wilhelmine Christiane Weise.
 During his school years, he received instruction in music and composition.
 At age twelve, May was making money at a skittle alley, where he was exposed to rough language.